rururu/sail-pro/README.md

 ### 1. Project VR Dashboard Client

-1. Open "Virual Regatta" page in a browser
+1. Open "Virual Regatta" page in a browser.
-2. Activate "VR Dashboard" plugin
+2. Activate "VR Dashboard" plugin.
 3. Select an active race.
 Check the race identificator on "Z VR Dashboard" tab and click a checkbox NMEA.
 4. Start "sail-pro":